Weped GT 50E Review: Overview

 The WePed has front and rear cable-controlled drum brakes, which are an interesting departure for a high-performance scooter.

-We suspect this is related to both the braking system and high performance tires that allow you to decelerate very quickly without loosing traction.
+We suspect this is related to both the braking system and high-performance tires that allow you to decelerate very quickly without losing traction.

-The GT50E has both front and rear suspension.
-Overall, the suspension is stiff and street performance oriented.
+The GT 50E has both front and rear suspension.
+Overall, the suspension is stiff and street performance-oriented.
 It won’t offer a ton of travel but is designed to keep you stable as you fly over the pavement on this aluminum stallion.